syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/pie.png)

-N> Pie Chart should not be used for comparison analysis of large data points, because it is harder for people to estimate angles rather than distance.
+N> Pie chart should not be used for comparison analysis of large data points, because it is harder for people to estimate angles rather than distance.

-## Fast Charts
+## Fast charts

-### Fast Bar Bitmap Chart
+### Fast bar bitmap chart

 Fast bar bitmap charts are similar to bar type charts except that it boosts up the performance of loading large data points.

-The following code snippet shows how to select a fast bar bitmap chart.
+The following code snippet shows how to select a fast bar bitmap chart:

 {% tabs %}